suresh-devsecops/swimlane/README.md

    to standaridize structure have added multiple files to create setup , it's like we easy to troubleshoot files by seeing errors
  ```

+#6.
+Using Ansible to ensure NTP is installed and running on the worker nodes

+install_ntp.yaml - we can group workernodes as worker_nodes then we can execute playbook to install ntp and start